zzulueta/github-copilot-L400-exercises/Exercises/Exercises3.md

    - Backend: http://localhost:5100/api/dogs

 ### Part C: Setup Basic Organizational Standards
-1. Copy the  `.github/copilot-instructions.md` from exercises repository to the `.github/` folder in your cloned repository
+1. Copy the  `.github/copilot-instructions.md` from exercises repository (found in the instructions folder)to the `.github/` folder in your cloned repository
-2. Copy the `code-review-checklist.md` from exercises repository to the root directory in your cloned repository
+2. Copy the `code-review-checklist.md` from exercises repository (found in the templates folder) to the root directory in your cloned repository
-3. Copy the `pull-request-template.md` from exercises repository to the root directory in your cloned repository
+3. Copy the `pull-request-template.md` from exercises repository (found in the templates folder) to the root directory in your cloned repository

 ### Part D: Create Governance Documentation Folder
 1. Create folder structure: `docs/governance/`